Separatist movements of Pakistan: Azad Kashmir and Gilgit-Baltistan

-An independence movement currently exists in Gilgit-Baltistan (called "Balawaristan" by its supporters).
+As of 2015, an independence movement exists in Gilgit-Baltistan (called "Balawaristan" by its supporters).
 Balawaristan National Front (Hameed Group) (BNF-H) led by Abdul Hamid Khan were trying to seek independence of Gilgit-Baltistan from Pakistan.
 However, Abdul Hamid Khan unconditionally surrendered to Pakistan security officials on 8 February 2019 after being banned for having connections to Indian intelligence agencies.
 Following his surrender, 14 more members of BNF-H were arrested for their anti-Pakistani activities.
 Since then the fate of BNF-H is unknown.
 Another organisation by the name of Balawaristan National Front led by Nawaz Khan Naji seeks to declare Gilgit-Balistan an autonomous Region under Administration of Pakistan till Promised pelbicite.

-In Pakistan administred Kashmir, no political parties with that do not agree with accession with Pakistan can contest elections.
+In Pakistan administered Kashmir, no political parties with that do not agree with accession with Pakistan can contest elections.

 Sardar Arif Shahid, was a Kashmiri nationalist leader who advocated the independence of Kashmir from both India and Pakistan's rule.
-He was killed on May 14, 2013 outside his house in Rawalpindi.
+He was killed on May 14, 2013, outside his house in Rawalpindi.
 It was the first time any pro-independence Kashmiri leader was targeted in this way in Pakistan.
 His supporters allege that he was killed by Pakistan security forces.
 Within the area, "Custodial torture and intimidation of independence supporters and other activists" has occurred.

-In 2010, Chatham House, a London based think tank, did a survey, sponsored by Saif al-Islam Gaddafi, in both Pakistani and Indian administered Kashmir.
-Based on a sample size of 3,774, it found that Kashmiri's on both sides wanted independence.
-The survey states, 44% of Kashmiri's in Pakistan administered Kashmir wanted independence.
+In 2010, Chatham House, a London-based think tank, did a survey, sponsored by Saif al-Islam Gaddafi, in both Pakistani and Indian administered Kashmir.
+Based on a sample size of 3,774, it found that Kashmiris on both sides wanted independence.
+The survey states, 44% of Kashmiris in Pakistan administered Azad Kashmir wanted independence.

 In October 2019, the People National Alliance organised a rally to free Kashmir from Pakistani rule.
 As a result of the police trying to stop the rally, 100 people were injured.